-However, the celebrations’ major essence is the same; honoring Goddess Durga or Maa Durga or Durga Bhawani and her various manifestations she is believed to have with which she looks after the world.
+However, the celebrations’ major essence is the same; honoring Goddess Durga or Maa Durga or Durga Bhawani and the various manifestations she is believed to have with which she looks after the world.

 In Nepal, Dashain is celebrated for consecutive 15 days.
 Throughout 15 days, all activities are directly or indirectly related to honoring the goddess Durga and her different forms.
 It starts from the first Day, Ghatasthapana, and leads to the primary Day of Dashain that is Vijaya Dashami (10th day).
 Finally, the festival officially comes to an end on 15th Day (Purnima / Full Moon day).

-Each day of this 15 day long celebrations has its importance and values.
+Each day of this 15 day-long celebration has its importance and values.
 The first 9 days are also called the Navratri when 9 different forms of Durga are worshipped.
 Goddess Shailaputri, Goddess Brahmacharini, Goddess s Chandraghanta, Goddess Kushmanda, Goddess Skandamata, Goddess Katyayini, Goddess Kaalratri, Goddess Mahagauri, and Goddess Siddhidaatri are worshipped each day for the first 9 days.

 In Nepal, while each day is important, the major important days are day 1: Ghatasthapana, day 7 Phulpati, Day 8 Maha Asthami, day 9 Maha Navami, Day 10 Bijaya Dashami, and day 15 Kojagrat Purnima.
 In this article, we will inform you about day 7 that is also called Phulpati or Saptami.